TNT (Tortoise album): Critical reception

 Critical reaction to TNT was positive.
 Chicago Tribune critic Greg Kot found that despite eschewing "vocals, narrative or conventional pop-song structure... the subtle logic of these compositions is revealed as tiny melodies surface and return, and the textures fan out as though part of a slow-motion sonic kaleidoscope".
 Chiedo Nkwocha of Vibe said, "rising above the current stale state of instrumental rock, TNT explodes."
 Brent DiCrescenzo of Pitchfork considered TNT "one of the top LPs of 1998 so far", as did The Independent's Angela Lewis, who praised it as "brain food, utterly lacking in cynicism".
-Rolling Stones Ben Ratliff concluded that "TNT meanders, but it's a meandering expertly defined by the editing razor."
+Rolling Stone's Ben Ratliff concluded that "TNT meanders, but it's a meandering expertly defined by the editing razor."
 Andrea Moed of CMJ was favorable, saying "TNT contains more musical ideas than either rock or electronica has yielded in several years.
 What's more, a decent percentage of them are good ones."
 James Sullivan of the Houston Chronicle compared the music to "a soundtrack without a movie; if you're sitting peacefully, any window will do".
 Less savory was James Oldham of the NME, who deemed the album "an admirable collection of jazz-tinged instrumentals... that says nothing and means even less."

 Retrospective reviews have been favourable, with AllMusic's John Bush writing that, "instead of forcing studio experimentation to become an end to itself, the band mastered – with a single, deft statement – the far more difficult lesson of making technology work for the music."
 In Music USA: The Rough Guide, TNT is positively reviewed as skirting "the division between easy-to-digest ambient chill music and postmodern exotica."
 Uncut hailed the album as "a masterpiece: not at all avant-garde, just an hour of wonderful and timeless music."
 In 2019, Pitchfork's Mark Richardson wrote that the album was "weirdly beautiful and impossible... a place where the musical values of the past (instrumental proficiency, deliberate composition) met the digital future".

 In their lists of the best albums of 1998, TNT was ranked 12th by Magic, 32nd by Spex, 37th by Les Inrockuptibles and 58th by Muzik, and was also included in the unordered lists of 1998's best albums by Magnet and The Wire.
 The New York Times' Neil Strauss ranked the album as the 5th best of 1998.
 In 2003, Pitchfork ranked the album at number 91 in its list of the "Top 100 Albums of the 1990s", with William Morris saying that "TNT was like a hypnotic snowglobe that refused to settle without ever having required shaking.
 Tortoise showcased their musicians' talents with an improviser's bent."
-Tom Moon included the album in his 2008 book 1,000 Recordings to Hear Before You Die.
 Rockdelux included the album in their list of the 500 greatest albums from 1984–2014.